Ceramics by Kathryn Hearn,

 June 23rd – September 16, 2018

-Hearn’s works seek to express this uncomfortable beauty with the contrast of industrial agriculture, craft and the natural.
-Using handbuilding of porcelain in an immediate and visceral way which tries not to use conventional solutions to the finishing and refinement in the shapes but to deconstruct the making and the forms.
-The colours used reflect the light and atmosphere of the fenland terrain and the liminal spaces between ground and sky.
+Hearn’s works seek to express this uncomfortable beauty with the contrasts between industrial agriculture, craft and the natural.
+She uses handbuilding of porcelain in an immediate and visceral way, trying not to use conventional solutions to the finishing and refinement in the shapes.
+Instead she deconstructs the forms in the making.
+The colours and her use of relief and shadow, reflect the light and atmosphere of the Fenland terrain and the liminal spaces between ground and sky.